Aiven Blog

 The one theme that underlies all future data pipelines will be handling massive scale.
 Read this post to find the specifics.

-We've previously looked at the current data and event ecosystem and the 7 challenges that data pipelines must solve.
+We've previously looked at the 7 challenges that data pipelines must solve.
 Next, let's look into the future.
 In order to understand where things are going, it's useful to first look at where they've been.

 200 years ago, if you wanted to send a message somewhere, you wrote a letter and potentially waited years for a response.
 150 years ago, you could accomplish roughly the same thing by telegraph in as little as a day.
 A few decades later, telephone and radio were able to transmit and receive immediately.